OpenST/mosaic-chains/README.md

 ```
 Setup redeem pool command expects deployer address to be unlocked.

+Where:
+ `originChain` is origin chain identifier.
+ `auxiliaryChain` is auxiliary chain identifier.
+ `auxChainWeb3EndPoint` is the web3 endpoint of auxiliary chain.
+ `deployer` Address on auxiliary chain with funds.
+ `organizationOwner` Address of organization owner of redeem pool contract.
+ `organizationAdmin` Address of organization admin of redeem pool contract.

 Troubleshooting:

 * When starting, you get an error that the connection is not open: